Is Debt Consolidation Going to Help You?

 You’re using a budget, but you can’t seem to make any progress against your debt

 It may be possible that part of what’s holding you back are high fees and interest charges.
 If that’s the case, consolidation may help reduce interest and jumpstart your progress.
+First, use our calculator to figure out the average interest rate for the credit accounts you'd like to consolidate, then compare that number to what's being offered by consolidation companies.

 More: Understanding the Cost of Interest